 Disclosure: This post contains affiliate links that support the content on ThisPixieCreates.com.
 When you click these links, I may make a small commission.
 This won’t cost you anything, but it does help me run ThisPixieCreates.com.
 Thank you all so much for your support!
 Find more information about affiliate links, as well as my Privacy & Disclosures Policy here.

-You can purchase an INEXPENSIVE Printable PDF of this pattern on Etsy HERE!
+You can purchase an INEXPENSIVE Printable PDF of this pattern on Etsy HERE or Ravelry HERE!
 This PDF includes the complete pattern, photo tutorials, and step-by-step pictures, so you can follow along on paper, highlight and make notes.
 It is a total of 7 pages including the cover page.

 - *2 Skeins of Red Heart – Boutique Unforgettable Weight 4 Medium (100% Acrylic, 279 yd/ 256 m, 100 g / 3.5 oz) – Dragonfly (used approximately 360 yds for this project)